cagataygurturk/php-address-book/README.md

 People REST Service
 =========

-People Book is a small but overengineered PHP application that only aims to show how to implement a basic MVC framework with Routing, Service Locator and REST support and seperate business and data layers like DDD in PHP.
+Address Book is a small but overengineered example PHP application that only aims to show how to implement a basic MVC framework with Routing, Service Locator and REST support and seperate business and data layers like DDD in PHP.

 Installation
 =========